Trump to deliver highly anticipated immigration speech following Mexico visit

 Democrats have seized on Trump's refusal to disavow his mass deportation plan, while Trump's most right-wing supporters have struggled to save face amid the real estate mogul's waffling.
 And some moderate Republicans have cautiously embraced Trump's apparent tone shift.

+Trump also said that while he discussed the need for a wall with the Mexican head of state, the two did not discuss payment.

+"Who pays for the wall?
+We didn't discuss," Trump said in response to a volley of questions.
+"We did discuss the wall.
+We didn't discuss payment of the wall.
+That'll be for a later date."

-Trump's campaign has remained tight-lipped on the content of the speech, but Trump's son Donald, Jr. said Monday on CNN that the speech won't address every aspect of Trump's immigration policy but that the campaign would "continue to lay things out in the coming weeks and months."
+campaign has remained tight-lipped on the content of the speech,but Trump's son, Donald Jr., said Tuesday on CNN that the speech won't address every aspect of Trump's immigration policy but that the campaign would "continue to lay things out in the coming weeks and months."

 But any distance Trump takes from his proposal to deport all estimated 11 million undocumented immigrations via a "deportation force" would mark a major flip-flop on the very issue that drew many Trump supporters to the billionaire's brazen outsider candidacy.